Wastewater, Stormwater & Water Withdrawal Permits

 Individual Wastewater Permits

 Individual permits are issued to cover a single facility in one location that is unique with respect to discharge characteristics and other factors.
-The following categories identify specific requirements for permit development and compliance.
+Permits are issued to facilities in the following categories:

-- Municipal-discharge of residential sewage, primarily from facilities not owned by a municipality, with or without the admixture of industrial wastewater that is treated by a publicly owned treatment works (POTW) owned by a municipality.
+- Municipal discharges of residential sewage, primarily from facilities not owned by a municipality, with or without the admixture of industrial wastewater that is treated by a publicly owned treatment works (POTW) owned by a municipality.

 Related wastewater forms and registrations

 - Annual Flow Certification Form-Publicly owned treatment works (POTWs) must report annual flow volume and strength of waste entering the treatment system.

 - Combined Sewer Overflow Annual Report Form-required form for SPDES permittees with combined sewer overflows (CSOs) to report on the condition and operation, discharges, receiving waterbodies, status of long-term control plan and abatement accomplishments.

 - Sewage Pollution Right To Know-Publicly owned sewage system reporting information.